Binding

 }

-Exercise: Speaking of explicit deallocation, JavaScript has this delete operator thing.
+Exercise: Speaking of explicit deallocation, JavaScript has a delete operator.
 Research it.
+It’s not the same as the C++ delete, right?
 Can that cause a dangling pointer?
 Why or why not?

 Here’s a situation that looks like a cause of dangling references: